moggrat/moggrat.github.io/Projects.md

 # My Public Projects

 - [Rocsoc.org](https://rocsoc.org/) This is the website for the Lancaster University Rock and Metal society.
+- [Civilization VI Shuffle & Randomization](https://civvisr.moggrat.com/) This is a web tool to help randomize settings in civilization VI games.
 - [Hazardman](https://moggrat.itch.io/hazardman)
 This was my entry into the ANYTHING GOES JAM (game jam).
 I joined the jam late, but I was able to create a rough prototype in those two days.